theiagen/public_health_bioinformatics/docs/workflows/standalone/dorado_basecalling.md

     This task demultiplexes the BAM files based on barcodes, generating individual FASTQ files for each barcode to support further analyses.

 ??? task "`FASTQ File Transfer`: Transfers files to Terra"
-    After demultiplexing, the FASTQ files are uploaded to Terra for storage and potential use in other workflows.
+    After demultiplexing, the FASTQ files are uploaded to the Terra workspace bucket for storage and potential use in other workflows.

 ??? task "`Terra Table Creation`: Creates a Terra table with FASTQ files"
     A Terra table is created to index the uploaded FASTQ files, enabling easy access and integration with other workflows for downstream analyses.